A Chelsea Walk

 Go right along Old Church Street

-This is the oldest street in Chelsea and has some interesting building including the old Wright's Dairy at number 46 and Hereford Villas (Octavia Hill flats) opposite.
+This is the oldest street in Chelsea and has some interesting building including the Rectory, old Wright's Dairy at number 46 and Hereford Buildings (Octavia Hill flats) opposite.
+These were designed by Elijah Hoole in 1878.

 At the Kings Road go left to just beyond Paultons Square